 What evaluations will my child receive?

 A skills assessment will be completed to determine individualized classroom goals.
 As part of an ongoing research project, you will have the opportunity to have your child assessed at no charge.
-For an additional fee, you will receive a written report of the assessment results.
 If you choose not to participate in the research project, you can contact the Unicorn Children's Foundation Clinic at the Mailman Segal Center (954) 262-7129 or email@example.com) to schedule a full evaluation and to receive their fee schedule.

 Does my child have to have a specific diagnosis to attend Starting Right?